Diwan Mulraj Chopra: The Surrender

 Whish ordered a general assault on 2 January 1849.
 The attackers successfully scaled the breaches, and the battle became a bloody house-to-house fight in the city, in which many defenders and civilians were killed indiscriminately.
-Mulraj offered to surrender if his life was spared, but Whish insisted on unconditional surrender, and on 22 January, Mulraj gave himself up, with 550 men.
+Mulraj offered to surrender if the citizens of Multan were spared, but Whish insisted on unconditional surrender, and on 22 January, Mulraj gave himself up, with 550 men.
 The British gained vast quantities of loot.
 Mulraj's treasury was worth three million pounds, a huge sum for the time.
 There was also much looting in the town, by both British and Indian soldiers.
 With the fall of Multan, Whish's army was able to reinforce the main Bengal Army force under Sir Hugh Gough.
 Whish's heavy guns were decisive at the Battle of Gujrat, which effectively broke Sher Singh's and Chattar Singh's armies and ended the Second Anglo-Sikh War.

 Imprisonment and death

 Mulraj was placed on trial for the murders of Vans Agnew and Anderson.
 Whilst awaiting trial, Mulraj was kept under the custody of John Spencer Login who remarked to his wife that Mulraj seemed not to be the bloodthirsty despot described in the papers."

 Mulraj was cleared of premeditated murder, but was found guilty of being an accessory due to having rewarded the murderers and openly using the deaths as pretext for rebellion.
 He was sentenced to death, but the sentence was later commuted to exile for life.
-He was due to be banished to Singapore but was instead incarcerated at Fort William in Bengal as he suffered a bout of dysentery.
+He was due to be banished to Singapore but was instead incarcerated at Fort William in Calcutta, Bengal as he suffered a bout of dysentery.

-Later he was to be moved to Benares but he died on route at Buxar jail near on 11 August 1851 after a short illness.
+Later he was to be moved to Benares but he died on route at Buxar jail near on 11 August 1851 after falling ill.
 His body was cremated on the banks of the Ganges river by a handful of loyal servants.